EdwinVW/cloud-native-architecture-workshop/README.md

 After the installation, start the Docker engine by double clicking the Docker for Windows icon.

 #### Visual Studio Code
 This workshop assumes you are working with Visual Studio Code.
 Download link: <a href="https://visualstudio.microsoft.com/downloads" target="_blank">Visual Studio Code</a>

 #### .NET Core SDK
 Install the .NET Core SDK version 3.1.
 Download link: <a href="https://www.microsoft.com/net/download" target="_blank">.NET Core SDK</a>

 #### Git client
 Install the Git client for your OS to interact with the Pitstop repo on Github.
 Download link: <a href="https://git-scm.com/downloads" target="_blank">Git</a>

-### Step 0.2: Access Github
+### Step 0.2: Get access to Github
 If you do not already have a Github account, create one by going to the <a href="https://www.github.com" target="_blank">Github website</a> and click on the *Sign up* link in the top right corner.
 Make sure you are logged into Github with your account.

 ## Lab 1: Run the applicaton